zalando/restful-api-guidelines/security/Security.md

           - sales-order-service.sales_order.read
 ```

 In very rare cases a whole API or some selected endpoints may not require specific access control.
-One should assign the `uid` scope in this case.
+However, to make this explicit you should assign the `uid` scope in this case.
 It's available to every OAuth2 account by default.